thundermatrix10/Space-Invader/README.md

 # Space Invader Game

 ## Description
-A classic Space Invader game implemented in Python using the Pygame library and Object-Oriented Programming (OOP) principles.
+A classic space shooter game implemented in Python using the Pygame library and Object-Oriented Programming (OOP) principles.

 ## Features
 Player Controls: